bgoonz/Cheat-Sheets/src/pages/posts/heroku.md

 -   [Git installation](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 -   [First-time Git setup](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup)

-Currently, the Windows installers may display a warning titled “Windows protected your PC".
-To run the installation when this warning is shown, click “More info", verify the publisher as “salesforce.com, inc", then click the “Run anyway" button.
+Currently, the Windows installers may display a warning titled “Windows protected your PC”.
+To run the installation when this warning is shown, click “More info”, verify the publisher as “salesforce.com, inc”, then click the “Run anyway” button.

 ![apple logo](https://devcenter.heroku.com/images/cli-apple-logo.svg)macOS